pan100/php-moodserver/README.md

 tracked data, and an Android app is designed to give the patients notifications when it is desired that the data should be logged.

+- you may have to run console assets:install web --symlink to include the bundle's public assets